usdaud/algotradinglib.github.io/en/pedia/v/volatility_analysis.md

 ### Average True Range (ATR)

-The Average True Range is a [technical analysis](../t/technical_analysis.md) indicator developed by J. Welles Wilder.
+The [Average True Range](../a/average_true_range_(atr).md) is a [technical analysis](../t/technical_analysis.md) indicator developed by J. Welles Wilder.
 It measures market volatility by decomposing the entire range of an asset price for a given period.
 ATR is useful for understanding the degree of price volatility, which in turn helps in setting stop-loss levels and gauging market sentiment.

 ### Bollinger Bands